Think It Over (album)

 Think It Over is the third studio album by American gospel/soul singer Cissy Houston, released in 1978 on Private Stock Records.
 The album was produced by Michael Zager and features Houston's R&B hit "Think It Over", which peaked at #5 on the Billboards Dance chart and #32 on Billboards Hot Soul chart.
+The album was #7 on the Canadian Dance charts October 14, 1978.

 In 2013, the original recording was remastered and re-released on CD with bonus tracks under Cherry Red Records.
 The bonus extra are remixes of "An Umbrella Song", "Warning-Danger", "Somebody Should Have Told Me" and "Think It Over", which were originally included on her 1979's album Warning-Danger, released by Columbia Records.